Here at the CCF, we offer low-cost services and deliver the best care available to children and families struggling with mental health concerns.

 The nationally acclaimed Summer Treatment Program (STP) at the Center for Children and Families is a comprehensive summer camp program for children ages 5-12 with ADHD and related behavioral, emotional and learning challenges.
 The program is composed of evidence-based intensive treatments incorporated into an eight-week therapeutic summer camp setting.
 Group and tailored individual treatment plans are focused on improving problem-solving, academic functioning and social skills—while also incorporating recreational, age-appropriate games and group activities.

-Parents take an active role in their children's treatment by participating in weekly parent training sessions, where they develop the skills needed to change their child's behavior at home and assist in their progress.
+The STP also encourages parent involvement with weekly parent training sessions to develop the skills needed to change their child's behavior at home and assist in their progress.

-The STP Pre-K is part of the STP, but for children ages 4-5 that are experiencing behavioral, emotional and learning challenges.
+The STP Pre-K is part of the STP, but for children entering kindergarten that are experiencing behavioral, emotional and learning challenges.

 Supporting Teens' Academic Needs Daily (STAND)